Exploring the presence of a fifth force at the Galactic Center: Details of the numerical integration

-The numerical integration of the equation of motion is performed using the Python library \textbf{scipy.integrate.solve\_ivp} with a Runge-Kutta 5(4) algorithm, which means that the steps are evaluated using a 5-th order method, while the error is controlled assuming the accuracy of the 4-th order method.
+The numerical integration of the equation of motion is performed using the Python library scipy.integrate.solve\_ivp with a Runge-Kutta 5(4) algorithm, which means that the steps are evaluated using a fifth-order method, while the error is controlled assuming the accuracy of the fourth-order method.
 The convergence of the integration is ensured by looking at the conservation of energy over the entire integration period (almost two orbits in $\sim 30$ years gives $\Delta E/E \sim \mathcal{O}(10^{-10})$).

-Kepler's equation is solved instead using a Python root finder (\textbf{scipy.optimize.newton}) which implements the Newton-Raphson method.
-The latter solves the equation with precision of $\mathcal{O}(10^{-16})$.
+Kepler's equation can be solved instead using a Python root finder (scipy.optimize.newton), which implements the Newton-Raphson method.
+The latter solves the equation with a precision of $\mathcal{O}(10^{-16})$.